 Understanding the Interviewer’s Motivation

-One reason why hiring managers ask about weaknesses is to get a better understanding of a candidate’s self-awareness and their ability to reflect on their own areas for improvement.
-This question allows them to see how the candidate deals with challenges and their willingness to admit to their shortcomings.
+One reason hiring managers ask about weaknesses is to gauge a candidate’s self-awareness and ability to reflect on areas for improvement.
+This question reveals how you handle challenges and whether you’re open to feedback—an important indicator of long-term potential.

 The Benefits of Being Honest About Weaknesses